syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/undo-redo.md

 {% endtabs %}
 {% endif %}

-## Configure the storage step count for undo redo actions
+## Configuring the Storage Step Count for Undo and Redo Actions

-The number of actions to be restored can be specfified using [UndoRedoStepsCount](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_UndoRedoStepsCount) property.
+You can specify the number of actions to be stored for undo and redo operations using the [UndoRedoStepsCount](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_UndoRedoStepsCount) property.

-By default `UndoRedoStepsCount` value is 10.
+By default, the value of` UndoRedoStepsCount` is set to 10.

-When the number of actions performed exceeds the `UndoRedoStepsCount`, then the undo collection gets popped and latest action performed will be pushed in the collection.
+When the number of actions performed exceeds the `UndoRedoStepsCount`, the oldest action in the undo collection is removed, and the latest action performed is added to the collection.
+This ensures that the number of stored actions does not exceed the specified limit, maintaining efficient memory usage.

 In the following example, `UndoRedoStepsCount` value is set to 5.